-To host a project or website online we make use of a hosting service and the very first step is shared hosting, which is easy to begin with and inexpensive for an under developing projects.
+To host a project or website online we make use of a web hosting service and the beginning would be a shared hosting, which is easy to begin with and inexpensive for an under developing projects.

 Shared servers can hosts hundreds of users on a single server, which totally depends upon the type of server a company uses to manage its services.
-Usually, no hosting company or service will reveal that exact number of users they put in on their servers but not more than what it cannot handle.
+Usually, no hosting company or service will reveal what exact number of users they put in on their servers but not more than what it cannot handle.

-How web hosting companies manage their shared user’s accounts?
+How web hosting companies manage their shared accounts?

 You’ll often see cPanel or some control dashboard to manage your shared hosting account.
 Such control panels are again managed by an admin account, WHM (Web Host Manager), a powerful program that allows administrative access (creation, deletion, setting limits, and account quotas) to the backend of cPanel.

 Is shared hosting the right option for you?

 Shared hosting is an ideal solution for small projects like a new blog, static website, or anything which does not resource hungry.
 Many bloggers start with shared hosting and scale their blog later to a virtual private or a dedicated server when they feel shared hosting unable to handle the load or too slow for them.